SegersIan/knowledge-base/content/engineering-ops.md

 Engineering Operations (Engineering Ops, or EngOps) is the function that helps an engineering organization **optimize how teams work**, not just what they deliver.
 It sits at the intersection of **people, process, and tooling**, with the goal of creating a healthy system of delivery at scale.

-If you think in **Team Topologies** terms, Engineering Ops acts as the *meta-enabler*: ensuring the right kinds of teams exist, have the right interactions, and are supported by the right practices.
+Note: In relation to **Team Topologies**, Engineering Ops acts as the *meta-enabler*: ensuring the right kinds of teams exist, have the right interactions, and are supported by the right practices.

 ---